descope/react-sdk/README.md

 ![session-token-validation-diagram](https://docs.descope.com/static/SessionValidation-cf7b2d5d26594f96421d894273a713d8.png)

 Note: Descope also provides server-side SDKs in various languages (NodeJS, Go, Python, etc).
 Descope's server SDKs have out-of-the-box session validation API that supports the options described bellow.
+To read more about session validation, Read [this section](https://docs.descope.com/guides/gettingstarted/#session-validation) in Descope documentation.

 The mechanism to pass session token depends on the Descope project's "Token response method" configuration.
 ##### 1. Manage in cookies